joshluisaac/rubicon-farm-water-delivery/Readme.md

 ## Gradle and gradle wrapper

 The application comes bundled with Gradle wrapper which makes it easy to compile, test, build and run the application without having to worry about downloading Gradle.
-The [gradle wrapper scripts](gradlew) *nix or [Windows](gradlew.bat) will take care of this.
+The gradle wrapper scripts [*nix](gradlew) or on [Windows](gradlew.bat) will take care of this.

 ## Maven/Gradle - Running the test suite